SO, WHAT IS A WAREHOUSE MANAGEMENT SYSTEM?

-The objective of a warehouse management system is to provide a set of computer automated procedures for management and monitoring of warehouse inventory with the goal of minimizing cost and fulfillment times and streamlining warehouses processes.
+The objective of a warehouse management system is to provide a set of computer automated procedures.
+Such

 Features of a WMS:

 - Warehouse Logistics: Modeling and managing the logical representation of the physical storage facilities (e.g. racking, etc.).
-For example, if certain products are often sold together or are more popular than others, those products can be grouped together or placed near the delivery area to speed up the process of picking, packing and shipping to customers.
+You should group products that sell together physically close to each other.
+Or, you could place them near the delivery area to speed up the process of picking, packing

 - Integrations: Enabling a seamless link to order processing and logistics management in order to pick, pack, and ship product out of the facility.
 Why is this important?
-If the system is managing an eCommerce company’s inventory, integration with a channel management software might be necessary in order to track sales from the seller’s various online marketplaces.
+If the system is managing an eCommerce company’s inventory, integration with a channel management software might be necessary.
+It is important to track sales from the seller’s various online marketplaces.